Haar measure for non-Hausdorff locally compact groups: Locally compact regular spaces

-Taking the lower bound in the right side of the inequality upon the open sets containing $K$, one has $\mu_1(K)\leq\mu_2(K)$.
-By switching the role of the two measures, the equality follows. \end{proof}

-Lastly, we will need to compute integrals on a product space with respect to Radon measures, which are not $\sigma$-finite in general.
+Lastly, we will need to compute integrals on a product space with respect to Radon measures.
 The next lemma can be found, e.g., in \cite[Lemma 7.6.3]{bi:cohn}, while the following proposition, that makes use of the lemma, is proved as a slight variant of \cite[Proposition 7.6.4]{bi:cohn}: in order to avoid redundancy, some technical passages make explicit reference to the original proof.

 \begin{lemma} Let $X$ and $Y$ be topological spaces, with $Y$ being compact, and let $f:X\times Y \to \R$ be continuous.
 Then for every $x_0\in X$ and for every $\epsilon>0$ there exists an open neighborhood $U_0$ of $x_0$ such that for every $x\in U_0$ and for every $y\in Y$ one has $|f(x,y)-f(x_0,y)|<\epsilon$. \end{lemma}